Elizabeth Schwettman

 • May 2020 – Present: Began training in World Taekwondo Sparring Technique with Alex Wong, many time AAU and USAT Sparring Champion.

-• June 2021: Earned Cho Dan Black Belt in Tang Soo Do Taekwondo under the Colorado Moo Duk Kwan Association.
+• June 2021: Earned Black Belt in Tang Soo Do Taekwondo from the Mountain Academy of Martial Arts.

 • August 2022: Attended Moo Duk Kwan University Summer Camp in Midway, Utah.
 Camp led by Grandmaster (Kwan Jang Nim) H.C.
 Hwang, president of the World Moo Duk Kwan Association and son of Moo Duk Kwan Founder Hwang Kee.